Aryeh Azulai

+Life and career

-Born in Fes, Morocco, Azulai is a teacher by profession.
+Born in Fes, Morocco, Azulai was a teacher by profession.
 He held a number of roles in the education system until he was elected as mayor of Ashdod in 1983.
 During his time as mayor his best-known achievement was the foundation of the Ashdod Development Company and the Korin Maman Museum.

 He was replaced as mayor by Zvi Zilker (who he had earlier succeeded) in 1989.
-Since 1993 he has been involved in the Jewish Agency.
+Since 1993 he had been involved in the Jewish Agency.

+Azulai died on 3 October 2025, at the age of 92.